KhoiBui16/Project_Traffic_Sign_Detection/README.md

 # Project_Traffic_Sign_Detection

-## Object Detection Pipeline – 2 Phases
+This project implements a **2-phase object detection pipeline** to recognize and localize traffic signs using a custom dataset.

+---

+## 📌 Project Overview

-The traffic sign recognition task is divided into two main phases:
+The task is divided into **two main phases**:
 ---

 ### Phase 1: Classification